 Program Structure and Benefits

-Each cohort of DevUp Scholars will be connected with mentors who are current Illinois Tech undergraduate students.
+Students in each cohort of DevUp scholars will be connected with mentors who are current Illinois Tech undergraduate students.
 We will prioritize pairing students with mentors who graduated from Chicago Public Schools or local charter schools.
 Scholars will also network with STEM professors and industry professionals.

-At the completion of the program, DevUp graduates who are admitted to a degree-seeking undergraduate program at Illinois Tech will earn a guaranteed Tuition Scholarship of $25,000 and Housing Scholarship of $5,000 annually to attend the university.
-Students may be eligible for additional aid to attend Illinois Tech after submitting the FAFSA.
+At the completion of the program, DevUp Scholar Program graduates who are admitted to a degree-seeking undergraduate program at Illinois Tech will earn a guaranteed tuition scholarship of $25,000 and a housing scholarship of $5,000 annually to attend the university.
+Students may be eligible for additional aid to attend Illinois Tech after submitting their FAFSA.